 Symptoms of gangrene include:

-- redness and swelling in the affected area
+- swelling of the skin in the affected area

 - either a loss of sensation or severe pain in the affected area